Workforce Flexibility: Adapting to Market Changes with Temporary Staffing

 - Project-based work becoming the norm across industries

-- Increasing specialization creating needs for temporary expertise
+- Increasing specialization creates a need for temporary expertise.

 - Financial pressures demanding more precise alignment between labor costs and revenue